 Use Case 6: Fixed Line Replacement

-5G is a feasible fixed line access replacement, either as a temporarily measure while waiting for fixed infrastructure, or as a permanent primary WAN.
-With a fibre roll-out or NBN connection taking months to deploy, a 5G/LTE wireless WAN is the obvious answer.
+5G is a feasible fixed line access replacement, either as a temporary measure while waiting for fixed infrastructure, or as a permanent primary WAN.

 There are also instances where fixed infrastructure is simply not available.